zeixcom/ui-element/docs-src/pages/components.md

 ### Removed from the DOM

 Runs when the component is removed (`disconnectedCallback()`).
-Le Truc will run all cleanup functions returned by event listeners and effects during the setup phase (`connectedCallback()`).
+El Truco will run all cleanup functions returned by event listeners and effects during the setup phase (`connectedCallback()`).
 This will unsubscribe all signals the component is subscribed to, so you don't need to worry about memory leaks.

 If you added **event listeners** outside the scope of your component or **subscribed manually to external APIs**, you need to return a cleanup function: